Healthcare AI Governance

 • Create incident response and reporting processes for AI failures

-• Build review cycles aligned with clinical governance reporting
+• Build review cycles aligned with clinical governance reporting across the organisation

 Healthcare AI Governance Questions From NZ Organisations

-How is the HIPC different from the Privacy Act for AI governance purposes?
+How is the HIPC different from the Privacy Act 2020 for AI governance purposes?

-What does the Waitemata governance model mean for our organisation?
+What does the Waitematā governance model mean for our organisation?

-Waitemata Healthcare's research established that AI governance frameworks developed internationally are not appropriate for NZ clinical practice without significant adaptation.
+Waitematā Healthcare's research, published in Nature Digital Medicine, established that AI governance frameworks developed internationally are not appropriate for clinical practice in New Zealand without significant adaptation.
 The key insight is that governance must be context-specific: built around NZ's regulatory environment, population health needs, and health system structure.
-In practice, this means your AI governance should be developed from your clinical context and patient population outward, rather than adopting a framework designed for a US hospital system or a UK NHS trust and hoping it fits.
+In practice, this means your AI governance should be developed from your clinical context and patient population outward, including the health needs of Māori and Pacific communities, rather than adopting a model designed for a US hospital system or a UK NHS trust.

-How do we address cultural safety in clinical AI tools?
+How do we address Māori data governance in clinical AI tools?

-Most clinical AI tools are trained on datasets that underrepresent Maori and Pacific populations.
+Most clinical AI tools are trained on datasets that underrepresent Māori and Pacific populations.
 This can produce biased risk scores, inaccurate diagnostic suggestions, and treatment recommendations that do not account for population-specific health patterns.
-Cultural safety governance requires assessing training data representativeness, testing tool performance across ethnic groups, monitoring for differential outcomes, and building review processes that include cultural expertise.
-This is not a one-time assessment -- it requires ongoing monitoring as AI models update.
+Cultural safety governance requires assessing training data representativeness, testing tool performance across ethnic groups, monitoring for differential outcomes, and building review processes that include cultural expertise grounded in kaitiakitanga.
+Te Tiriti o Waitangi requires this level of care for Māori health data.
+This is not a one-time assessment.
+It requires ongoing monitoring as AI models update.

 What are our obligations under the Consumer Rights Code when using AI?